YoussefZayed/React-Native-Expo-NestJs-Fullstack-template/README.md

 ```bash
 pnpm start
 ```
 This starts the Metro bundler.
-You can then open the app on an Android emulator, iOS simulator, or in your web browser.
+The app will automatically connect to your local backend.

 ---